Workers' Compensation Insurance and Temporary Modified Duty

 When the injured individual is unable to work for time other than that required for initial medical treatment, a Workers' Compensation Insurance Employee's Leave Election form must be completed and signed by the injured individual and the supervisor.
 This form must be submitted regardless of whether an employee elects to use paid leave to remain on the payroll during the period of absence.
 Such election should be noted on the form.

 Lost time due to work-related injuries or occupational disease may qualify for coverage under the Family and Medical Leave Act, provided the employee meets the eligibility requirements.
-See HOOP Policy 106 Family and Medical Leave).
+(HOOP 106, Family and Medical Leave).
 Employees may also qualify for a reasonable accommodation under HOOP 101, Disability Accommodation.

-If the employee elects to use paid leave, the employee must first exhaust sick leave.
+If an employee elects to use paid leave, the employee must first exhaust sick leave.
 Once sick leave has been exhausted, he or she may choose to use other paid leave in lieu of receiving temporary income benefits (“TIBs”).
 Prior to making an election concerning the use of other paid leave, the employee will be advised that, although there is a seven-day waiting period where TIBs are not payable, should disability extend to the fourteenth day after the first day of disability, the carrier will then issue a TIBs payment for the waiting period.
 TIBs are not payable as long as paid leave is being used.
 When the designated portion of sick and other paid leave is exhausted, the employee will be placed on a leave of absence without pay until the earlier of:

 - release by a health care provider that the employee is able to return to full or modified duty, or

 - six months from date of injury at which time the employee may be separated from the university.
 The employee may also apply for other open positions at the university or request a reasonable accommodation from the Office of Diversity and Equal Opportunity.